blutui/dev.blutui.com/src/pages/docs/getting-started/developing-project.md

 to install all necessary dependencies and start the development server.

-After which you can run:
+After which on a different terminal you can run:

 ```bash
 courier dev